sitrucp/covid_who_vaccine_landscape/README.md

 The Python code I used to clean up the table data is in Github.

-The data included in the WHO Draft landscape of COVID-19 candidate vaccines PDF tables are shown below:
+The data included in the WHO Draft landscape of COVID-19 candidate vaccines PDF tables are shown below.

-Vaccine columns:
+*Vaccine columns*

     COVID-19 Vaccine developer or manufacturer
     Vaccine platform